Binary black hole mergers from Population III stars: uncertainties from star formation and binary star properties: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their insightful comments which helped us improve this work.
 We are grateful to Stanislav Babak, Irina Dvorkin, Gabriele Franciolini, Cecilio García-Quirós, Tomoya Kinugawa, Natalia Korsakova, Paolo Pani, Federico Pozzoli, and Ataru Tanikawa for their enlightening comments.
-GC, GI, MM, and FS acknowledge financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
+GC, GI, MM, and FS acknowledge financial support from the European Research Council (ERC) for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
 TH acknowledges financial support from JSPS (KAKENHI Grant Numbers 19K23437 and 20K14464) and the German Environment Agency.
 FS thanks the Astroparticule et Cosmologie Laboratoire (APC) and the Institute d'Astrophysique de Paris (IAP) for hospitality during the preparation of this manuscript.
+RSK and SCOG acknowledge financial support from the ERC via the ERC Synergy Grant ``ECOGAL'' (project ID 855130), from the German Excellence Strategy via the Heidelberg Cluster of Excellence (EXC 2181 - 390900948) ``STRUCTURES'', and from the German Ministry for Economic Affairs and Climate Action in project ``MAINN'' (funding ID 50OO2206).
+RSK and SCOG also thank for computing resources provided by the Ministry of Science, Research and the Arts (MWK) of the State of Baden-W\"{u}rttemberg through bwHPC and the German Science Foundation (DFG) through grant INST 35/1134-1 FUGG and for data storage at SDS@hd through grant INST 35/1314-1 FUGG.